OSQP: An Operator Splitting Solver for Quadratic Programs: Numerical examples

 \section{Numerical examples}

-We benchmarked OSQP against the open-source interior point solver ECOS~\cite{domahidi2013ecos}, the open-source active-set solver qpOASES~\cite{Ferreau:2014}, and the commercial interior point solvers GUROBI~\cite{gurobi} and MOSEK~\cite{mosek}. \reviewchanges{ We executed every benchmark comparing different solvers with both low accuracy, \ie, $\eps_{\rm abs} = \eps_{\rm rel} = 10^{-3}$, and high accuracy, \ie, $\eps_{\rm abs} = \eps_{\rm rel} = 10^{-5}$.
+We benchmarked OSQP against the open-source interior-point solver ECOS~\cite{domahidi2013ecos}, the open-source active-set solver qpOASES~\cite{Ferreau:2014}, and the commercial interior-point solvers GUROBI~\cite{gurobi} and MOSEK~\cite{mosek}.
+We executed every benchmark comparing different solvers with both low accuracy, \ie, $\eps_{\rm abs} = \eps_{\rm rel} = 10^{-3}$, and high accuracy, \ie, $\eps_{\rm abs} = \eps_{\rm rel} = 10^{-5}$.
 We set GUROBI, ECOS, MOSEK and OSQP primal and dual feasibility tolerances to our low and high accuracy tolerances.
-Since qpOASES is an active set method and does not allow the user to tune primal nor dual feasibility tolerances, we set it to its default termination settings.
+Since qpOASES is an active-set method and does not allow the user to tune primal nor dual feasibility tolerances, we set it to its default termination settings.
 In addition, the maximum time we allow each solver to run is $1000\; {\rm sec}$ and no limit on the maximum number of iterations.
 Note that the use of maximum time limits with no bounds on the number of iterations is the default setting in commercial solvers such as MOSEK.
 For every solver we leave all the other settings to the internal defaults.

 In general it is hard to compare the solution accuracies because all the solvers, especially commercial ones, use an internal problem scaling and verify that the termination conditions are satisfied against their scaled version of the problem.
 In contrast, OSQP allows the option to check the termination conditions against the internally scaled or the original problem.
 Therefore, to make the benchmark fair, we say that the primal-dual solution $(x^\star, y^\star)$ returned by each solver is optimal if the following optimality conditions are satisfied with tolerances defined above with low and high accuracy modes,